TZ10000/CourseManager/README.md

 Format of course schedule: x axies are the day in a week, y axies are the time for each day.
 The course will be shown in the grids with the location and name of professor.

 For example:

-Example of a course schedule
+Example of a course schedule:

 ## Errors that may happen: